 Types of Drill Bits for Wood

 There are various types of drill bits available on the market today, each of which is specialized to take on a particular task.
-When looking at drill bits for wood, it’s best to consider models that use high-speed steel and have been coated with either titanium or cobalt.
+When looking at drill bits for wood, it’s best to consider models that use high-speed steel and have been treated with either titanium or cobalt.

 Spade bits are often used by plumbers for various types of stud walls for the purpose of running wiring or pipes.
 They can also be used for fine woodworking projects to make holes with extreme precision.